The Governor-General and the state governors

 The Australian Constitution gives little recognition to Indigenous issues.
 However, in 1967 some of the regrettable elements about Indigenous Australians were removed from the Australian Constitution.
 For example, section 127 was removed, which prevented Indigenous Australians from being counted in censuses.

 There is also no treaty with Australia’s indigenous population.
 However, Australia’s first treaty legislation was passed by the Victorian Parliament in June 2018.
 The Advancing the Treaty Process with Aboriginal Victorians Act 2018 (Vic) (“ATPAV Act”) was written in consultation with more than 7500 Aboriginal Victorians.
 The ATPAV Act establishes guiding principles for a treaty negotiation process between the state of Victoria and an Aboriginal representative body.
-It is anticipated that the Aboriginal representative body will be established by June 2019.

 The purpose of the ATPAV Act is to establish a framework for the negotiation of a treaty between the state of Victoria and Aboriginal Victorians that: